rajulrajWizzy/t2/coworks-backend-ts/MIGRATION_SUMMARY.md

    - Test the `/api/branches` endpoint to confirm branches now include short codes
    - Test the `/api/branches/[code]` endpoint to confirm branches can be looked up by code
    - Test the `/api/branches/[code]/seats` endpoint to confirm seats are organized by seating type
+   - Test the `/api/slots/available` endpoint to confirm available slots are returned for different seating types

 ## Key API Changes